Hillary J. Knepper

 Sonenberg, A., Knepper, H. & Bear-Lehman, J. P. (2017, March 17).
 National Academies of Practice Annual Meeting.
 Health Disparities Across Four States: Exploring Variation Among Health Workforce, Policies, Access to Care & Services, and Population Health Outcomes.
 National Academies of Practice , Philadelphia, PA.

 I am fundamentally interested in the nexus of government, nonprofits, and healthcare as they intersect with disparities- of opportunity, access, and power.
 As an applied researcher, I'm curious about policies, both formal and informal, their influence on societal outcomes and how different sectors influence each other.
-My scholarship follows two paths within this context- healthcare policy and gender in public administration.
+My scholarship follows two paths within this context- healthcare disparities and gender equity in public administration.